 With this information, you can create content that’s competitive and structured in a way that pleases the search engine algorithms.

 Truth be told, I have only used POP a few times, as I decided to go with the SEMrush + Surfer SEO combo instead of buying another premium SEO content tool.
 But my experience with POP – and what I’ve heard from their raving fans – leads me to say that this is one of the best content optimization tools on the market.

 For one, founder Kyle Roof is an SEO god and is highly regarded in the field in terms of technical and content SEO.
-Here’s what he had to say about the conception of POP:
+As a course creator at Internet Marketing Gold, here’s what he had to say about the conception of POP:

 “[POP] is the result of over 300 SEO Tests I’ve run on the Google Algorithm over the past 3 years.
 What I discovered is that despite popular belief, most web pages are actually over and under-optimized simultaneously.
 It was only through actually counting out various ranking signals on high performing pages that I was able to start seeing patterns emerge.”

 Using the insight he gained through his research, he has been able to rank countless pages for even the most competitive of keywords.
 Thus, POP’s SEO content checker tool was born to help other creators apply these same methods to their content.